Madrid vs Lisbon: Where Should I Go on a Vacation?

 Madrid can be slightly more expensive.
 But still offers plenty of budget options, especially in terms of food and drinks.

-Both cities also have affordable public transportation systems, making them easy to get around without breaking the bank.
+Both cities also have affordable public transportation systems, making it easy to get around without breaking the bank.

 💡 Which is better for couples?